-18. PARENT AND ULTIMATE PARENT COMPANIES
+16. PARENT AND ULTIMATE PARENT COMPANIES

-The directors consider GMR Infrastructure (Overseas) Ltd, a company incorporated in Mauritius as the Company's parent and GMR Infrastructure Limited, a public limited company listed on the Stock Exchange in India as its ultimate parent.
+The directors consider GMR Infrastructure (Overseas) Ltd, a company incorporated in Mauritius as the Company's parent and GMR Power and Urban Infra Limited (Previously known as GMR Infrastructure Limited), a company incorporated in India and listed on the Indian stock exchange as its ultimate parent.

-19. EVENTS AFTER THE REPORTING DATE
+17. EVENTS AFTER THE REPORTING DATE